 How to Make Them

-(Note: I’ve outlined the step-by-step on how to make these delicious cookies here, but find the full recipe, ingredients, and directions at the end of this post.)
+(Note: I’ve outlined the easy step-by-step on how to make these delicious cookies here, but find the full recipe, ingredients, and directions in the recipe card at the end of this post.)

-1. Start out by mixing all the dry ingredients together.
+1. Start by mixing all the dry ingredients together.

-2. Mix all the wet ingredients together.
-Add dry mixture to wet mixture and mix until combined.
+2. Mix all the wet ingredients together in a large bowl.
+Add the flour mixture to the wet mixture and mix until combined.

 3. Add the chocolate chips and stir them in until they have all been incorporated into the cookie dough.